opdavies/oliverdavies.uk/source/_posts/2018-05-06-creating-custom-docksal-commands.md

 One of the things that Docksal offers (and is covered in the talk) is the ability to add custom commands to the Docksal’s `fin` CLI, either globally or as part of your project.

 As an advocate of automated testing and TDD practitioner, I write a lot of tests and run PHPUnit numerous times a day.
-I’ve also given [talks][6] and have written other posts on this site relating to testing in Drupal.
+I’ve also given [talks][6] and have [written other posts][7] on this site relating to testing in Drupal.

 There are a couple of ways to run PHPUnit with Docksal.
 The first is to use `fin bash` to open a shell into the container, move into the docroot directory if needed, and run the `phpunit` command.